MarquisASteele/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Installation Configuration Guide</h1>
-This guide outlines the key steps to configure osTicket for use as an effective ticketing system.<br />
+This guide demonstrates the essential post-installation configuration steps required to prepare osTicket for use in a simulated enterprise help desk environment.
+It covers configuring administrative roles, departments, teams, users, Service Level Agreements (SLAs), and Help Topics to support efficient ticket management.

 <h2>Tools and Technologies Used</h2>